Avaiga/taipy-doc/docs/manuals/cli/run.md

 Assume that the "main.py" file contains some custom arguments for your application:

-- `--host`: specify the host of the data server to read from.
+- *--host* specify the host of the data server to read from.
-- `--port`: specify the port of the data server to read from.
+- *--port* specify the port of the data server to read from.
-- `--debug`: turn on debug mode on your data processing pipeline.
+- *--debug* turn on debug mode on your data processing pipeline.

 In a standard Python CLI, your application arguments will conflict with Taipy arguments.
 Passing the host of your data server would also change the host of your Taipy application, which